 Le Cordon Bleu Ottawa campus features classrooms equipped with closed-circuit cameras, mirrors and audio systems for demonstration classes.
 Three commercial-grade kitchens are constantly bustling with hands-on training activity in practical class sessions.
 Also, the French fine-dining restaurant of Le cordon Bleu Ottawa, Signatures, is inside the campus.

 When you're studying at Le Cordon Bleu there are so many great opportunities available, whether it's putting in extra time to practice, help out the chefs teaching you, or help out the restaurant, and you should absolutely take full advantage of these learning opportunities.
 I spent all of my extra time helping out the chefs, and it pays out.
 You learn different aspects of the teaching environment and you get to practice your skills while still learning.
 Since I've graduated I worked at Signatures for three years, and also have worked abroad staging at Michelin star restaurants in England.
-I'm currently working at two sister restaurants in Ottawa, Fauna and Bar Laurel.

 The most important thing I learned is that I didn't know anything about cooking, although I thought I was a great amateur cook at home.
 It humbles you.
 The first 2-3 weeks at the Cordon Bleu you realize you need to start with the basics, and not be over-anxious to start butchering rabbits!
 Also, I had a great time improving my knife skills.
 That was the very first thing you learn.
 I would go the supermarket and buy a 5lb bag of carrots, peel them and start practicing my Juliennes, Brunoise, Turning, etc... so I could be ahead of the game when getting my first job.